-Royal Bank of Canada may from time to time offer and sell notes with various terms, including the following:
+Royal Bank of Canada may from time to time offer and sell notes, which we refer to as the "notes" in this prospectus supplement, with various terms, including the following:

 - stated maturity of 9 months or longer, except that indexed notes may have maturities of less than nine months

 - fixed or floating interest rate, zero-coupon or issued with original issue discount; a floating interest rate may be based on:

-- · commercial paper rate
+- commercial paper rate

 - U.S. prime rate

 - LIBOR

 - EURIBOR

-- · Treasury rate
+- Treasury rate

+- CD rate

 - CMT rate

-- CD rate

 - CMS rate

 - federal funds rate

 - ranked as senior indebtedness of Royal Bank of Canada

-- amount of principal and/or interest may be determined by reference to an index or formula - book-entry form only through The Depository Trust Company - redemption at the option of Royal Bank of Canada or the option of the holder - interest on notes paid monthly, quarterly, semiannually or annually - unless otherwise set forth in the applicable pricing supplement, minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof (except that non-U.S. investors may be subject to higher minimums) - denominated in a currency other than U.S. dollars or in a composite currency - settlement in immediately available funds
+- amount of principal and/or interest may be determined by reference to an index or formula - book-entry form only through The Depository Trust Company - redemption at the option of Royal Bank of Canada or the option of the holder - interest on notes paid monthly, quarterly, semi-annually or annually - unless otherwise set forth in the applicable pricing supplement, minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof (except that non-U.S. investors may be subject to higher minimums) - denominated in a currency other than U.S. dollars or in a composite currency - settlement in immediately available funds

-The final terms of each note will be included in a pricing supplement.
-If we sell all of the notes through agents and in the form of fixed or floating rate notes, we expect to receive between \$8,000,000,000 and \$7,920,000,000 of the proceeds from the sale of the notes, after paying the agents' commissions of between \$0 and \$80,000,000.
-If we sell all of the notes through agents and in the form of indexed or other structured notes, we expect to receive between \$7,920,000,000 and \$7,600,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$80,000,000 and \$400,000,000.
-See "Supplemental Plan of Distribution" for additional information about the agents' commissions.
+The final terms of each note will be included in a pricing supplement together with, in some cases, an applicable product prospectus supplements.
+We refer to pricing supplements and applicable product prospectus supplements, if any, as "pricing supplements."
+If we sell all of the notes through agents and in the form of fixed or floating rate notes, we expect to receive between \$25,000,000,000 and \$24,875,000,000 of the proceeds from the sale of the notes, after paying the agents' commissions of between \$0 and \$125,000,000 and \$23,750,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$25,000,000 and \$23,750,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$25,000,000 and \$1,250,000,000 and \$1,250,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$25,000,000 and \$1,250,000,000 and \$1,250,000,000 and \$1,250,000,000 are supplemental Plan of Distribution'' for additional information about the agents' commissions.
 The aggregate initial offering price of the notes is subject to reduction as a result of the sale by Royal Bank of Canada of other debt securities pursuant to another prospectus supplement to the accompanying prospectus.